 All bounty amounts will be at the discretion of the Qminder Bug Bounty team and will be evaluated for severity, impact, and quality of the report.
 There could be submissions for which we accept the risk and will not fix.

+Qminder uses the Bugcrowd VRT priority level as a helping tool to help decide on if to reward a bug submission.
 Our reward panel will review each vulnerability submission for eligibility and final reward consideration.
 Final reward amounts are at the sole and final discretion of Qminder's reward panel.
 In some instances, our reward panel may choose higher rewards for unusually major, clever or complex vulnerability submissions.

 If we receive several reports for the same issue, we offer the reward to the earliest report for which we have enough actionable information to identify the issue.